tdwgithub/sensor-playground/README.md

 I'll be adding some construction guides soon.
 These will give you hints about how to go about building the version of the Sensor Playground that best suits your application needs.

+To find the construction guides, along with tips, etc., look in the "doc" folder above.